How to Get ONC Health IT Certification: Criteria & Requirements

 6.2 Token Revocation

-This test follows the standard procedure of the OpenID Connect protocol for token revocation.
+This test follows the OpenID Connect protocol’s standard procedure for token revocation.

-Neither SMART on FHIR nor the ONC does not specify a standard for token introspection, but ONC encourages the industry to coalesce around using a common standard, like OAuth 2.0.
+Neither SMART on FHIR nor the ONC specifies a standard for token introspection, but ONC encourages the industry to coalesce around using a common standard, like OAuth 2.0.

 6.3 SMART Invalid AUD Launch